tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 $ cf api api.run.pivotal.io
 {% endhighlight %}

-Then log in with the username and password you signed up with:
+Then log in with the username and password you signed up with and target the organization that you just created:
 {% highlight bash %}
-$ cf login
+$ cf login # you will be prompted for your username and password
+$ cf target -o ORGANIZATION_NAME
 {% endhighlight %}

 ## Deploying a Sample Jekyll Site

 Now, as an example, we will deploy [this sample Jekyll site](https://github.com/tcdowney/jekyll-cf-static-site-example).
 Feel free to follow along and deploy it yourself to get a feel for the process.
-At the end, you should end up with something like [this](https://jekyll.cfapps.io).

 {% highlight bash %}
 $ git clone https://github.com/tcdowney/jekyll-cf-static-site-example.git